ShipEngine/connect-website/testing/rate-shipment.md

         The following date at `noon` in the local time zone.

-    - name: deliveryConfirmationName
+    - name: packagingName
       type: string
       description: |

-        The name of the [delivery confirmation](./../reference/delivery-confirmation.md) to use for this shipment.
+        The name of the [packaging](./../reference/packaging.md) to use for this shipment.
       default: |

-        The name of the first delivery confirmation defined for the specified delivery service, or `undefined` if no delivery confirmations are supported for the selected delivery service.
+        The name of the first packaging defined for the specified delivery service.
 ---

 {% from "nunjucks/imports/reference.njk" import testParamDetails %}

-## `createShipment_international`
+## `createShipment_domestic`
-The following parameters are available for use in the `createShipment_international` test.
+The following parameters are available for use in the `rateShipment` test.
 You may specify one or more of these parameters in your `connect.config.js` file or allow the test to use the default values.

 {{testParamDetails(Params.fields)}}

 ## Example

-This is an example of using the `connect-config.js` file to customize the `createShipment_international` test.
+This is an example of using the `connect-config.js` file to customize the `rateShipment` test.

 This example provides values for all parameters and uses the global `connectArgs` parameter for authentication.